Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

         - TopStateInteraction: States list.
 While by default the game shows the current states of an unit, this will let you see its name and description.
         - GrowthInteraction: Unit's growth values.
         - SupportInteraction: Supports list.
+        - TopTraitsInteraction: List of traits.
+This only works if you also have the plugin "Traits System" installed.
+        - CustomCombatArtsInteraction: List of combat arts.
+This only works if you also have the plugin "Combat Arts" installed.
     - BOTTOM_OPTIONS: this is an array containing with all the options available for bottom sectors:
         - NullInteraction: Empty space.
 Used when you don't want to fill this sector with data.
         - BottomRaceInteraction: Races list.
 Shows icon.
         - BottomStateInteraction: States list.
 While by default the game shows the current states of an unit, this will let you see its description.
         - ClassTypeInteraction: Class type of the unit's current class.
 Shows name and icon.
+        - BottomTraitsInteraction: List of traits.
+This only works if you also have the plugin "Traits System" installed.
     - Options: this variable has 4 fields, where each field correspond to one of the window's sectors.
         Each field has its name explaning the sector that will be assigned, for example the field TOPLEFT is assigned to the top left sector.
         There are two way to assign a value to the field: